ngrok/ngrok-docs/docs/integrations/frontegg/sso-oidc.md

     - Return to the ngrok dashboard
     - Close the **Start a tunnel** and the **Tunnel group** tabs
     - Refresh the test edge page.
-Under traffic, You will see the message _You have 1 tunnel online.
+Under traffic, you will see the message _You have 1 tunnel online.
 Start additional tunnels to begin load balancing._
       ![tunnel confirmed](img/frontegg-3.png)

-1. In the test edge, copy the **endpoint URL**.
-(You use this URL to test the Frontegg authentication)
+1. In the test edge, copy the **endpoint URL** (You use this URL to test the Frontegg authentication).
     ![tunnel url](img/frontegg-4.png)